-Unlike some cities, Brandon isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Brandon are a mix of both white- and blue-collar jobs.
-Overall, Brandon is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Brandon who work in office and administrative support (18.55%), management occupations (11.61%), and sales jobs (9.01%).
+Brandon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Brandon is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Brandon who work in office and administrative support (14.30%), management occupations (11.83%), and sales jobs (9.20%).

 Also of interest is that Brandon has more people living here who work in computers and math than 95% of the places in the US.

-Brandon is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Brandon is a great place for families with children to consider.
+First of all, many other families with children live here, making Brandon a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Brandon has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Brandon’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The per capita income in Brandon in 2010 was $28,550, which is wealthy relative to South Dakota, and upper middle income relative to the rest of the US.
-This equates to an annual income of $114,200 for a family of four.
-However, Brandon contains both very wealthy and poor people as well.
+The per capita income in Brandon in 2018 was $35,423, which is wealthy relative to South Dakota, and upper middle income relative to the rest of the US.
+This equates to an annual income of $141,692 for a family of four.

 The people who call Brandon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brandon residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Brandon include Norwegian, Irish, Dutch, and Swedish.
+Important ancestries of people in Brandon include German, Norwegian, Irish, Dutch, and English.

 The most common language spoken in Brandon is English.
-Other important languages spoken here include Russian and Slavic languages.
+Other important languages spoken here include Tagalog and Scandinavian languages.